eylultao/CovidSentimentAnalysis/README.md

 # CovidSentimentAnalysis
-sentiment analysis for covid vaccination tweets, more specifically for Pfizer vaccine
+Sentiment analysis for covid vaccination tweets, more specifically for Pfizer vaccine This project tries to answer the question whether it is possible to predict the popularity of a tweet using sentiment analysis.

 # Data Source
 https://www.kaggle.com/gpreda/pfizer-vaccine-tweets

-# Steps Taken

 ### 01a-analysis.py
 Preprocess tweet text